keu/docs/guides/kubepod-operator.md

 CMD ["haskell_example"]
 ```

-After making the Docker image available it can be run from the KubernetesPodOperator via the `image` argument.
-The example DAG below showcases a variety of arguments of the KubernetesPodOperator, including how to pass `NAME_TO_GREET` to the Haskell code.
+After making the Docker image available, it can be run from the KubernetesPodOperator with the `image` argument.
+The following example DAG showcases a variety of arguments of the KubernetesPodOperator, including how to pass `NAME_TO_GREET` to the Haskell code.

 ```python
 from airflow import DAG